-- Near an obstacle that will block air inlets and outlets. - Near a public street, crowded areas, or where noise from the unit will disturb others. - Near animals or plants that could be harmed by hot air discharge. - In a location that is exposed to large amounts of dust. - ⊘ In a location exposed to excessive amounts of salty air. - In a location that exposes the unit to large amounts of forced water.
+- Near an obstacle that will block air inlets and outlets. - Near a public street, crowded areas, or where noise from the unit will disturb others. - Near animals or plants that could be harmed by hot air discharge. - Ø Near any source of combustible gas. - In a location that is exposed to large amounts of dust. - In a location exposed to excessive amounts of salty air. - In a location that exposes the unit to large amounts of forced water.